brandonocasey/habitat/README.md

 # TODO
 * is it worth it to have some sort of daemon checking for setting updates, and auto running aura?
 * Give all functions args
+* Give all functions help
+* Should themes be .sour?
+* Should functions be .sour?
+* check command return codes